vishal-vaghasiya/interview-questions-ios/Swift.md

 ```

 ### Easy Remember:
-Weak = Does not keep object alive.
+Weak = Does not keep the object alive.

 ---

-## 14. What is Unowned Reference?
+## 14. What is an Unowned Reference?

 ### Answer:
-Unowned reference does not increase reference count.
+An unowned reference does not increase the reference count.
-It is non-optional and should be used when
-the object will never become nil during lifetime.
+It is non-optional and should be used when the object will never become nil during its lifetime.

 ### Example:
 ```swift